Find your local Chapter

 Gestures, spoken sounds and facial expressions (wincing, for example) may signal pain or discomfort.

-Anxiety, agitation, shouting and sleeping problems can all be signs of pain.
+Anxiety, agitation, trembling, shouting and sleeping problems can all be signs of pain.

 Did you find this information helpful?